 for $i=2,\ldots,N$, $\hat f_1 = v_1 = 0$ for $i=1$, and $\Phi$ and $F_{\kappa}$ denote the cumulative distribution functions of the standard normal and the $t$ distribution with $\kappa$ degrees of freedom, respectively.
 The inverse map $\pmap^{-1}$ can be evaluated at a given $\bz^\star$ by solving the nonlinear triangular system $\pmap(\by^\star) =\bz^\star$ for $\by^\star$; because $\pmap$ is triangular, the solution can be expressed recursively as:

 \end{proposition} All proofs are provided in Appendix \ref{app:proofs}.
-Note that we can also write the prior map in a similar form, but the prior map will only be useful in the case of highly informative priors.
+We can write the prior map in a similar form, but this is only useful in the case of highly informative priors.

-Determining $\pmap_i$ requires $\order(n^3 + i n^2)$ time, largely for computing and decomposing the $n \times n$ matrix $\bG_i$, for each $i=1,\ldots,N$.
+Determining $\pmap_i$ requires $\order(n^3 + i n^2)$ time, mostly for computing and decomposing the $n \times n$ matrix $\bG_i$, for each $i=1,\ldots,N$.
 However, note that the $N$ rows or components of $\pmap$ can be computed completely in parallel, as in the optimization-based transport-map estimation reviewed in \citet{Marzouk2016}.
 Each application of the transport map or its inverse then consists of the GP prediction in \eqref{eq:gppredmean}--\eqref{eq:gppredvar} and only requires $\order(n^2 + in)$ time for $i=1,\ldots,N$, but the inverse map is evaluated recursively (i.e., not in parallel).

-In contrast to previous transport-map approaches, our approach is Bayesian and naturally quantifies uncertainty in the nonlinear transport functions.
+In contrast to existing transport-map approaches, our approach is Bayesian and naturally quantifies uncertainty in the nonlinear transport functions.
 The GP priors on the $f_i$ automatically adapt to the amount of information available, only resulting in strongly nonlinear function estimates when supplied the requisite evidence by the data.
-However, we can also consider some simple special cases.
-If $n$ is increasing, then $\tilde\alpha_i$ increases, $F_{2\tilde\alpha_i}$ converges to $\Phi$, and $v_i(\by^\star_{1:i-1})$ will typically converge to zero, and so the map components will simplify to
+If $n$ is increasing, then $\tilde\alpha_i$ increases, $F_{2\tilde\alpha_i}$ converges to $\Phi$, and $v_i(\by^\star_{1:i-1})$ typically converges to zero, and so the map components simplify to